Ronkahn21/grove/docs/designs/topology.md

 **Case 2: TopologyDomain Configured but Missing at Startup**

-- If `--topology-domain-name` argument provided but TopologyDomain resource doesn't exist: operator fails to start
+- If `OperatorConfiguration.TopologyDomainName` field provided but TopologyDomain resource doesn't exist: operator fails to start
 - Operator requires TopologyDomain to exist for auto-optimization
 - Admin must either:
     - Create the referenced TopologyDomain resource, OR
-    - Remove `--topology-domain-name` argument from operator configuration
+  - Remove `TopologyDomainName` field from OperatorConfiguration

 **Case 3: TopologyDomain Deleted During Runtime**